 The second way watches don’t make (objective) sense is in the relationship between price and utility.
 You use a watch to tell time, right?
 So better watches are more accurate watches, right?
 Thing is, it’s often true that the more expensive the watch, the worse its timekeeping ability.
 North of a few thousand dollars, it’s practically a certainty that a $15 Casio from Target is a better timekeeper.

-Just about any watch available today is either quartz, using an electronic oscillator regulated by a quartz crystal; or mechanical, with a movement that includes a mainspring, an escapement, an a balance wheel.
+Just about any watch available today is either quartz, using an electronic oscillator regulated by a quartz crystal; or mechanical, with a movement that includes a mainspring, an escapement, and a balance wheel.
 Odds are good that any watch you’ve ever owned has been a quartz watch, and even the best mechanical movements can’t touch them for accuracy.
 If all you’re concerned about is knowing what time it is, that $15 Casio is your best bet.
 Even a really cheap quartz can usually manage to keep time within 30 or 45 seconds a month, whereas a high-quality mechanical watch would be doing well at double that.

 Most inexpensive watches are quartz, but not all quartz watches are necessarily inexpensive, depending on how you define the term.
 Seiko and Citizen dominate a middle range of nice quartz watches, say $200-600, that are definitely not cheap, but well short of luxury watch pricing.
 Some luxury nameplates have ultra-accurate quartz watches on the market in the $2,000-$3,000 range that keep time to within 10 seconds a year or so.